s1982773/OOSA-Assignment-2020/README.md

 ## task1.py
 ### Requirements
-* modifying to include the correlation on the plot
-* Rescale the y axis to something more sensible
-* What other error metrics could you extract?
+* process a flight line to a DEM of any chosen resolution
+* convert DEM to geotiff format

 ##### To include the correlation text on the plot, i used `plt.text(x,y,r' '=+str())`